 - Always use a trusted dating site and communicate using their internal messaging service.
 Fraudsters will try and lure you off these sites as quickly as possible so there’s no written proof of them ever asking you for money.

 - Use your dating site’s enhanced profile privacy features.
 Some sites only allow paying members to view your profile which reduces the chance of being scammed.

 - Be cautious about sharing personal images with an online love interest.
 Fraudsters may use any compromising material to blackmail you at a later stage.

 - Trust your instincts.
 If you think there’s something not quite right, then immediately sever all contact with the person.

-If you’ve fallen victim to an online dating scam, you should report it to Action Fraud at https://www.actionfraud.police.uk/reporting-fraud-and-cyber-crime or call 0300 123 2040.
+If you’ve fallen victim to a Valentine’s Day scam, you should report it to Action Fraud at https://www.actionfraud.police.uk/reporting-fraud-and-cyber-crime or call 0300 123 2040.

 MetaCompliance specialises in creating the best Cyber Security awareness training available on the market.
 Get in touch for further information on our extensive range of Cyber Security awareness courses.